How Cloud Security Differs Across AWS, Azure, and GCP

 - Integrating new cloud environments after acquiring a company

-But for security teams, it presents an architectural challenge unlike anything from the pre-cloud era:
+Engineering teams embrace multi-cloud because it expands optionality.
+But for security teams, it presents an architectural challenge unlike anything from the pre-cloud era: How do you maintain consistently strong, preventive security across cloud providers that behave nothing alike?

+Each cloud has its own identity model, network architecture, boundary definitions, guardrail mechanisms, policy languages, and runtime evaluation logic.
 A control that is trivial in AWS may require a completely different control plane in Azure or an organization-level constraint in GCP.

-In multi-cloud environments, the weakest cloud becomes the attacker’s easiest entry point – and expanding blast radius across clouds is often what turns an incident into a crisis.
+And the attacker only needs one weak link: the cloud where the organization invested the least attention, has the lowest expertise, or applied controls incorrectly.
+In multi-cloud environments, the weakest cloud becomes the attacker’s easiest entry point, and expanding blast radius across clouds is often what turns an incident into a crisis.

-Security objectives are usually simple to articulate: minimize exposure, enforce strong authentication, isolate environments, restrict outbound Internet, prevent privilege escalation, and ensure workloads operate privately.
+Security objectives are usually simple to articulate: minimize exposure, enforce strong authentication, isolate environments, restrict outbound internet, prevent privilege escalation, and ensure workloads operate privately.

+However, implementing those objectives across multiple clouds is far from simple.
 What takes one IAM condition in AWS may require a Conditional Access rule in Azure, and in GCP may require a combination of service-account scoping and Org Constraints.

-Architectural concepts do not translate 1:1 – you must re-think the same security goal three different times.
+Architectural concepts do not translate 1:1, you must re-think the same security goal three different times.

+This inconsistency creates operational drift.
+Security teams may maintain strong expertise in one cloud but weaker coverage in the others.
 Attackers exploit this asymmetry: compromising a lightly used cloud account, obtaining credentials, and pivoting toward more valuable assets in AWS, Azure, or GCP.

 Practical Use Cases: Same Goal, Completely Different Work